mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 **PATCH: `https://api-eu.vonage.com/beta/meetings/rooms/{ROOM_ID}`**

-In order to remove a or replace a theme for a room, update the room by using a PATCH and the room ID.
+In order to remove or replace a theme for a room, update the room by using a PATCH and the room ID.
 Create an `update_details` object, and pass either `null` or the new theme ID on `theme_id`.
 Please note that only long term rooms can be updated.

 ### Request